KtGunn/SFND_Unscented_Kalman_Filter/README.md

 ### Measurement Update

-The Kalman Filter applies to linear systems corrputed by Gaussian distributed zero mean noise.
+The Kalman Filter applies to linear systems corrputed by white Gaussian distributed zero mean noise.
 Most systems are not linear.
 The Unscented Kalman Filter is a way to use Kalman Filter methods to non-linear systems.

 Non-linearity can be either in the process or measurement.
 This project presents both.
 A vehicle moving along a curved path is a non-linear process in a Euclidean space.
 A radar data update is non-linear but a lidar data update is linear.

 The Kalman filter is a two step process: prediction and update.
 The purpose of prediction is to estimate the state and covariance of the system just prior to applying the update.
-The purpose of the update is to re-estimate the state vector and its covariance using a measurement.
+The purpose of the update is to re-estimate the state vector and its covariance using a measurement to reduce its error.
 An update only needs a valid mean and covariance; how the mean and covariance were obtained does not matter.
 I figure that in an Unscented implementation a linear update can be used with a sigma points state and covariance prediction.

 Therefore the standard Kalman Filter update was implemented in addition to the sigma point estimation of the measurement.
 A command line option can select the standard update, but the sigma point method is default.
 The image below shows the result of simulating car #2 only using both sensors using the two methods of update.
 There is no discernible difference between them.
 We would have expected some difference between the two.
 But if both methods of update are equally valid, and noise simulation is the same in the two runs, the results will be identical.